 Police staff work in a variety of essential roles in the Constabulary, providing valuable support to operational colleagues.
 These include Finance, HR, Transport Services, information communication technology, Force Control Room, Legal Services and Criminal Justice.

 All police staff vacancies are advertised on this page.
 Each position has a role profile detailing the minimum criteria required in order to perform the role, together with the main responsibilities of the position.

 Applicants are required to provide evidence in support of all minimum criteria, as detailed on the respective role profile in order to progress to the next stage of the recruitment and selection process.
 Subsequent selection processes will follow.
 This evidence should be provided at the end of the application in the section entitled; knowledge, skills and experience.
-You may type this information on a separate Word document if you wish to.
-There is no maximum or minimum length for this section.

 You are asked to consider how closely your knowledge, skills and experience match the requirements of the role profile.
 As this is an essential part of the application process, it is in your own best interests to complete the application form in full to convey to the panel your suitability for the post.